 Thank you.
 Our next question comes from Jean Anne Salisbury with Bank of America.
 Please go ahead.
 Your line is now open.

-Yeah, Jean Anne, that's a great question.
+Yeah, Jeananne, that's a great question.
 And I think I touched on that earlier that we're in the process of growing those earnings.
 I think really we weren't recognized as a strong midstream player per se until earlier this year when we announced the Epic transaction.
-And so as those stable earnings become a bigger and bigger part of our portfolio, I think those seeking that that that multiple from stable earnings will will take note.
+And so as those stable earnings become a bigger and bigger part of our portfolio, I think those seeking that multiple from stable earnings will take note.
 And across the spectrum of investors, we're getting solid feedback and support for that.

-just going to add on a little bit there in terms of we will continue to look at our disclosures and the information we provide around the midstream segment and enhance where appropriate.
-And as the as the mystery business grows, the part of the narrative is that the refining business, yes, as volatility, but it also provides a lot of nice upside from a cash generation standpoint and returns to shareholders.
+Yeah, I was just going to add on a little bit there in terms of we will continue to look at our disclosures and the information we provide around the midstream segment and enhance where appropriate.
+And as the midstream business grows, The part of the narrative is that the refining business, yes, has volatility, but it also provides a lot of nice upside from a cash generation standpoint and returns to shareholders.
 And so that's where I see that value proposition that you've got that large, stable, midstream business supplemented by the upside that comes with the refining and marketing business.

 Great.
 I'll leave it there.
 Thank you.

 Thank you.
-Our next question comes from Joe Leach with Morgan Stanley.
+Our next question comes from Joe Leitch with Morgan Stanley.
 Please go ahead, Joe.

 Hey, team.
 Thanks for taking my questions.
-I just wanted to ask on Cheryl returns with the dividend increase a few days ago, the stock is yielding just north of four and a half percent, which is above refining peers.
-Can you just talk through the balance between raising the dividend and leaning into buyback?
-I can work here as a trading.
+I just wanted to ask on shareholder returns, with the dividend increase a few days ago, the stock is yielding just north of 4.5%, which is above refining peers.
+Can you just talk through the balance between raising the dividend and leaning into buyback, given where shares are trading?

-Yeah, Joe, it's the dividend.
-Our principles there are secure, competitive and growing.
-And and the reason for the growing is we we do have investors that are clearly dividend investors.
-And one of their criteria is a dividend that increases on an annual basis.
+Yeah, Joe, the dividend, our principles there are secure, competitive, and growing.
+And the reason for the growing is we do have investors that are clearly dividend investors, and one of their criteria is a dividend that increases on an annual basis.
 And so you can expect to see us increase the dividend every year.
-It was a relatively modest increases.
-Five cents, four percent smaller than some of our more recent increases have been.
-But we felt appropriate in the overall context of the business environment that we're in today.
-And and so therefore the real upside from a shareholder returns standpoint is going to be in share repurchases.
-And as you see operating cash flow increase, then that increases the go back to the 50 percent of operating cash flow return to shareholders.
-The dividend is easy to get to compute.
-But so is the share repurchases at the 50 percent and potentially above level, depending on where we are and other priorities, including balance sheet.
+It was a relatively modest increase.
+It was 5 cents, 4%. smaller than some of our more recent increases have been, but we felt appropriate in the overall context of the business environment that we're in today.
+And so, therefore, the real upside from a shareholder return standpoint is going to be in share repurchases.
+And as you see operating cash flow increase, then that increases the, you know, go back to the 50% of operating cash flow return to shareholders, the dividend, It's easy to get to compute, but so is the share repurchases at the 50% and potentially above level depending on where we are and other priorities, including balance sheet.

-Yeah.
-And Joe, when you look at the combination of share repurchases and our dividend, the gross dividend outlay has remained pretty stable because the shares are declining.
-And so it's it's really is almost needed to catch up.
-And and we're taking advantage of that.
-So think about that gross that that overall dividend outlay as as relatively constant and then share repurchases can are the swing item that can they can grow even faster than the dividend when the cash is there.
+Yeah, and Joe, when you look at the combination of share repurchases and our dividend, the gross dividend outlay has remained pretty stable because the shares are declining.
+And so it really is almost needed to catch up.
+And we're taking advantage of that.
+So think about that gross, that overall dividend outlay as relatively constant.
+And then share repurchases are the swing item that can grow even faster than the dividend when the cash is there.

-Great.
-Thanks.
+Great, thanks.
 That makes sense.
-And the other question that I had was around the fine utilization in first quarter, which came in a little bit light versus what we and I think others have been expecting based on the low 80 percent guidance.
+And then the other question that I had was around refining utilization in first quarter, which came in a little bit light versus what we and I think obviously have been expecting based on the low 80% guidance.
 Was that economic driven or was that always part of the plan?

-Yeah, this is rich.
+Yeah, this is Rich.
 So our guidance was low 80s for the quarter.
-There was certainly a heavy focus of that was of that downturn was related to the turnaround activity.
-And our turnaround activity was heavily focused on crude crude units as well for the quarter.
-So that that was a big impact, especially in the Atlantic basin.
-We had to run at the Bayway facility and the Gulf Coast.
+There was certainly a heavy focus of that downturn was related to the turnaround activity.
+And our turnaround activity was heavily focused on crude units as well for the quarter.
+So that was a big impact, especially in the Atlantic Basin.
+We had turnaround at the Bayway facility and the Gulf Coast.
 Both our refineries in the Gulf Coast had turnaround activity at Lake Charles and Sweeney.
-And then so did Wood River and border.
-So so those those utilization's war were down quite a bit.
-That that all said there, those were the majority and the major components of the downturn and the utilization.
-There were some minor market adjustments as well made through the year, primarily in the January and front end of February time frame.
-So those were relatively minor column appoint appoint maybe to point and a half on the overall utilization for the quarter.
+And then so did Wood River and Border.
+So those utilizations were down quite a bit.
+That all said, those were the majority and the major components of the downturn in the utilization.
+There were some minor market adjustments as well made through the year, primarily in the January and front end of February timeframe.
+So those were relatively minor, call them a point, maybe 2.5 on the overall utilization for the quarter.

 Great.
 Thanks for taking my questions.